harry438/passenger_nginx_rails_sample_app/README.md

-# crafting_rails_samples
+# passenger_nginx_rails_sample_app
-samples exercises made with reference to Crafting Rails 4 book
+samples app made to demonstrate deployment of Rail 4 app with Phusion Passenger and Nginx

 WORK IN PROGRESS...